What is sudden cardiac arrest?

 Should I use the AED if the victim has a pacemaker or is pregnant?

-Yes, never withhold AED use in a person with SCA.
+Yes, never withhold AED use from a person in SCA.

 Can I defibrillate on a wet surface?